Introduction

 • Help the person with LBD to have a peaceful and dignified death, free from unnecessary suffering or interventions.

-• Provide emotional, spiritual, and practical support for the person with LBD and their family members, including counseling, , and respite care.
+• Provide emotional, spiritual, and practical support for the person with LBD and their family members, including counseling, bereavement services, and .

 • Coordinate the care of the person with LBD with a team of professionals, such as doctors, nurses, social workers, chaplains, and volunteers, who can address their physical, emotional, and spiritual needs.